Are You Being Treated With Chemotherapy for Cancer?

 - If so, this information can help you.
 While chemotherapy helps treat cancer, it can also cause other things to happen in your body called side effects.
 Some of these problems affect the mouth and could cause you to delay or stop treatment.

-- This information will give you ways to help prevent mouth problems so you'll get the most from your cancer treatment.
+- This information will tell you ways to help prevent mouth problems so you'll get the most from your cancer treatment.

 - To help prevent serious problems, see us at least 2 weeks before starting chemotherapy.